-THE idea of the following little work was originally taken from Dr. Watts's Treatife on Education, Section II. on the exercise of the natutural powers in children; his words are these:
+THE idea of the following little work was originally taken from Dr. Watts's Treatife on Education, Section II. on the exercise of the natural powers in children; his words are these:

-"Almost every thing is new to children, and novelty will entice them onwards to new acquirements: shew them the birds, the beafts, the fishes, the infects, trees, fruit, herbs, and all the feveral parts and properties of the vegetable and animal world.
-Teach them to observe the various occurrences of Nature and Providence, the fun, moon, and stars; the day and night; fummer and winter; the clouds and the fky; the hail, fnow, and ice; winds, fire, water, earth, air, fields, woods, mountains, rivers, &c.
+"Almost every thing is new to children, and novelty will entice them onwards to new acquirements: shew them the birds, the beasts, the fishes, the infects, trees, fruit, herbs, and all the feveral parts and properties of the vegetable and animal world.
+Teach them to observe the various occurrences of Nature and Providence, the fun, moon, and stars, the day and night, fummer and winter, the clouds and the fky, the hail, show, and ice, winds, fire, water, earth, air, fields, woods, mountains, rivers, &cc.

-A 3
+A 2

-Teach them that the GREAT GOD made all thefe, and that his providence governs them."
+Teach them that the GREAT GOD made all these, and that his providence governs them."